Islandora/documentation/docs/tutorials/create-a-resource-node.md

 ## Tools

-For this tutorial you will need an instance of [Islandora Defaults](https://github.com/Islandora/islandora_defaults).
-You can use the online sandbox or one of the [sandbox VMs](https://drive.google.com/drive/folders/1rmaIX-Rw5VmCQrkE8_nQTKLX82rVSL0z?usp=sharing).
+For this tutorial you will need an instance of [Islandora Starter Site](https://github.com/Islandora/islandora-starter-site).
+You can also use the online sandbox or one of the [sandbox VMs](https://drive.google.com/drive/folders/1rmaIX-Rw5VmCQrkE8_nQTKLX82rVSL0z?usp=sharing).

 [Online Sandbox](http://sandbox.islandora.ca)